jupyterlab-contrib/jupyterlab_code_formatter/docs/installation.rst

 .. important::
     You will also need to install a code formatter for this plugin to work.
 The default formatter for Python are :code:`isort` and :code:`black`, and :code:`formatR` for R. Installing these would be a good place to start.

+There is a chance you will observe a warning message when running :code:`jupyter serverextension enable --py jupyterlab_code_formatter`, this should be safe to ignore for now (see this `issue`_).

+Also for users that haven't upgraded JupyterLab to version 3.0.0+, you will also need to run :code:`jupyter labextension install @ryantam626/jupyterlab_code_formatter`.

 Installation Step 2 (Installing a supported code formatter)
 -----------------------------------------------------------